cncf/tag-app-delivery/operator-wg/whitepaper/09_Find_Solution.md

 True, Kubernetes solves these issues in a novel way by creating and managing custom applications using Operators.
-However, and here is the first question: as a developer, do you really know how this type of application works and interacts both internally and externally.
+However, and here is the first question: as a developer, do you really know how this type of application works and interacts both internally and externally?
 How does the day-to-day IT operations work, how is the application backed up (including recovery), what steps are necessary in case of failovers or outages, are there any dependencies between the software components,